GaetanMartin/azuredevops-extension-quickstart/README.md

 - VS Code from [https://code.visualstudio.com/](here)
 - VS Code extension: Debugger for Chrome extension from [https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome](here)
 - NodeJS from [https://nodejs.org](here)
+- Personnal Access Token to publish from command line

 ### Setting up the project

 1. Clone the repository
 2. Run `npm install` to install all the dependencies
 3. Modify the vss-extension.json with your publisher ID
-4. Publish the extension
+4. Publish the extension and install it to your organisation

 ## Publishing

 To publish you can run `npm run publish:prod` ou `npm run publish:dev`

+It will ask for your Personnal Access Token.

 You can modify the publish scripts in package.json adding `--share-with your-organisation` to automatically share with your organisation if your extension is private

 ## Live debugging

-First you have to publish your extension (dev) to the marketplace and share + add it to your organisation.
-Then add the widget to a dashboard (an error will be displayed, because the baseUri is set to your localhost)
+First you have to publish your extension (dev) to the marketplace and share + install it to your organisation.
+Then add the widget to a dashboard (an error will be displayed, because the baseUri is set to your localhost, don't worry)

 To enable live debuging with vscode: